ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 | ---- | ---- | ----------------------------------------------- |
 | 15:0 | VDD  | Measured Vdd output.
 1V = 100LSBs (3.3V -> 330) |

 The value of Vdd is calculated by measuring the value of VREFINT (internal regulated voltage reference) using the ADC and comparing against the expected measurement, with Vdd = 3.3V.
-Changes in Vdd (VREF) will cause an apparent change in the VREFINT measurement.
+Changes in Vdd (VREF) will cause an apparent change in the VREFINT measurement, which can be used to calculate Vdd.